silvanegli/Netsec16/README.md

 nerability with a limited interface.

 ### VM Setup and How to Get Started
-After importing the provided .ova file with VirtualBox, two VM’s are avail-
+After importing the .ova appliance (which can be downloaded [here](https://drive.google.com/open?id=1BmNLyehFWnQ9eDI6_3yaOl4MPkJO3gtC)) into VirtualBox, two VM’s are avail-
 able: A webserver NetsecServer, where the chat application is deployed and running, as well as a client VM NetsecClient, which should be ready out of the box to interact with and analyze the chat application.
 Before starting